 - a severe infection or gangrene.

-You need to have major surgery or an examination such as an X-ray or a scan requiring an injection of iodinated contrast (dye).
+Do not take this medicine if you need to have major surgery or an examination such as an X-ray or a scan requiring an injection of iodinated contrast (dye).

 You must stop taking metformin for a certain period of time before and after the examination or the surgery.
 Your doctor will decide whether you need any other treatment for this time.
 It is important that you follow your doctor's instructions precisely.